microsoft/Connect-keynote_AI_demos/visionapi/CognitiveServicesVisionAPIDemo.md

 Demo Pre-Setup and Cleanup
 ==========================

--   Unzipped folder in Documents or Desktop:
+-   Unzip folder "fruits.zip" in Documents or Desktop:

 -   Open these tabs